tae898/age-gender/README.md

 ### Model

-The model is an MLP with residual connections.
-It's very light.
+The model is basically an MLP.
+There are two variants considered.
+One is a pure MLP and the other is MLP with [IC layers](https://arxiv.org/pdf/1905.05928.pdf).
+It's emperically shown that the latter is better than the pure MLP.

 ### Training steps